Marine protected areas in Sardinia

 The Island of Asinara can be reached from Porto Nuovo at Stintino and from Porto Torres, where visitors will find information and ticket booths.

-The coastal areas of Sardinia attracts the largest flows of summer seaside tourists.
+The coastal areas of Sardinia attract the largest flows of summer seaside tourists.

 The Cave of Neptune is one of several classic tours

 One of the most fascinating natural jewels in the entire Mediterranean basin, the grotto is a veritable geological wonder that attracts over 150,000 visitors per year.
-It is accessible by sea which we absolutelly recommend but also by car.
+It is accessible by the sea which we absolutely recommend but also by car.